 We love guest recipes from Monica at the The Movement Menu and today she is sharing her version of paleo peanut butter cups, sans peanuts.
 Think of these as mini paleo chocolate cupcakes or truffles.
 This recipe has three different kinds of nuts, but Monica says you can use whatever nuts and nut butter you have on

-Recipe: No bake caramel chocolate slice When I started with this recipe I actually meant to make date and nut chocolate covered eggs, since it’s Easter and all.
-BUT, as I was in the middle of the first stage, something came up and I had to finish up quickly so there was no time for to shape the eggs and coat them in chocolate, so instead I decided to assemble everything into a slice
+Initially this recipe was meant to be date and nut, chocolate covered eggs, but as I was in the middle of the first stage, something came up and I had to finish up quickly.
+There was no time for to shape the eggs and coat them in chocolate, so instead I decided to assemble everything into a slice

 Let’s get one thing straight – non-dairy cheese sauces will NEVER taste as good as the real cheese sauces.
 Nor will they have the same stringy, gooey consistency.
 BUT you can still make a pretty creamy and damn delicious paleo cheese substitute sauce that is similar in texture and savouriness to that made from cheese.